 Soft Bounces: messages that are temporarily rejected because the recipient’s inbox is full, the server isn’t working, or the email exceeds the size limit set by the recipient or Email Service Provider.

-Bounced email, regardless of how comfortable they sound, bring us back to the essential concept of cleansing subscriber data.
-You should remove any hard bounce email addresses from your subscriber lists immediately, or run the risk of damaging your sender reputation, as your email might be triggering spam filters!
-It’s also helpful to check if your hard bounces (if you have any) are coming from the same domain; if they are, it might mean that a specific ISP or company server is blocking you, something that can be easily and politely resolved!
-Unless you’re spamming.
-Obviously.
+Bounced email, regardless of how comfortable they sound, brings us back to the essential concept of cleansing subscriber data.
+You should remove any hard bounce email addresses from your subscriber lists immediately, or run the risk of damaging your sender reputation, as your email might be triggering spam filters.
+It’s also helpful to check if your hard bounces are coming from the same domain; if they are, it might mean that a specific ISP or company server is blocking you, something that you can resolve politely and with ease.
+Unless you’re spamming, obviously.

-A breakdown of bounces per email campaign can, like the rest of the good stuff, be reported on within your Email Service Provider.
+A breakdown of bounces per email campaign can be reported within your Email Service Provider.
 You can even find out which email addresses bounced and amend or remove them accordingly.

-Information on the number of times subscribers forward your emails can be found within, you’ve guessed it, your trusty Email Service Provider!
-Nevertheless, it’s important to note that this metric, while incredibly useful, doesn’t paint a complete picture.
 Email forwards don’t take into account users who copy and paste links to your email within emails of their own, or instant chat messages, for example.
 Nor do they encompass recipients who use the native forward button in their own email client.
-So while this metric is a useful one, we just have to accept that there is a level of data that we’ll never be able track.
-It’s kind of like the email equivalent to “dark social”, it just sounds a little less ominous!
+So while this metric is a useful one, we just have to accept that there is a level of data that we’ll never be able to track.

-Remember why I said that open rates aren’t nearly as important to measure as clicks?
-You should, it was only 1000 words ago!
-Essentially, the level of understanding you can gain from analysing how subscribers interact with your emails is a lot more detailed and meaningful than whether or not they opened it in the first place.
+The level of understanding you can gain from analyzing how subscribers interact with your emails is a lot more detailed and meaningful than whether or not they opened it in the first place.
 If a recipient engages with your email, then you can be confident in the knowledge that you are on your way to achieving your email marketing goals.
-Full blown arrogance stems from knowing the depth of that engagement and how close you really are to email marketing eminence!
-Email engagement as a metric can be broken down and analysed in two ways:
+Email engagement as a metric can be broken down and analyzed in two ways:

-Everyone wants to know the ideal time of day and day of week to send their marketing emails; it makes sense to give your campaign the best fighting chance!
-I’d bet that this is something you’ve Googled before, and if you have, you’ll know that it’s a topic of contention about which people have vastly differing opinions.
+Everyone wants to know the ideal time of day and day of week to send their marketing emails; it makes sense to give your campaign the best fighting chance.
 In reality, there is no magic time or golden hour, it varies based on a number of factors, from industry to geography to customer persona.
 That’s why it’s useful to test your success!
 Experimenting with your scheduling, at different times of the day and different days of the week, can provide you with comparative data that lets you know when subscribers are more and less likely to engage with your emails.

 When it comes to content marketing, we can measure how long a user spent engaging with content on a particular web page using Google Analytics.
-With email marketing, the length of engagement with email content is equally important, and it goes without saying that the longer a subscriber spends reading your email, the better.
+With email marketing, the length of engagement with email content is equally important, and the longer a subscriber spends reading your email, the better.
 This kind of insight will allow you to tailor the content of your emails to guarantee maximum engagement.

 If you send your emails using Hubspot, for example, they will report on the time a subscriber spent viewing your email, and break it down into categories (glanced, skim read or read) based on how long they spent viewing it.

-A key principle of email campaign design is to test how that email displays on both mobile devices and different email clients, both from a creative and content perspective.
+A key principle of email campaign design is to test how that email displays on both mobile devices and different email clients, both from a creative and content-centric perspective.

 When it comes to email clients, different clients support and display different email content in different ways.
-Sound annoying?
-It doesn’t have to be!
-Embrace these differences by embracing email client data!
-Not only can you use your Email Service Provider (honestly, I’m a big fan) to test how your email will look to recipients using different clients, many ESPs report on your subscribers’ preferred email clients too!
+Not only can you use your Email Service Provider to test how your email will look to recipients using different clients, many ESPs report on your subscribers’ preferred email clients, too.